Robert Coleman (geologist)

 Robert G. Coleman (January 5, 1923 – October 18, 2020) was an American geologist.

 Career

 He was a member of the United States National Academy of Sciences.
-His primary field of expertise was the formation and plate tectonic setting of ophiolites and ultramafic rocks.
+His primary field of expertise was the formation and tectonic setting of ophiolites and ultramafic rocks.
 He was a retired professor of Geology from Stanford University and retired from the U.S. Geological Survey.
 He continued to conduct research and publish scientific books and articles.